 Lentil Stuffed Acorn Squash

-- 2 acorn squashes sliced in half and deseeded
+- 2 acorn squash - stem removed, sliced in half, and deseeded

-While the squash is roasting, prepare the stuffing.
-Bring lentils and water (or stock) to a boil, then cover and simmer for 20-30 minutes until tender.
+- While the squash is roasting, prepare the stuffing.
+Bring lentils and water (or stock) to a boil in a small saucepan, then cover and simmer for 20-30 minutes until tender.
 Drain excess water.
 In a small skillet, heat olive oil over medium heat.
 Add garlic and onion and saute for 3-5 minutes until tender.

-Fill acorn squash with stuffing.
+- Fill each acorn squash with stuffing.
+Top with chopped fresh sage if desired.
 Serve warm and enjoy!

 Have a wonderful Wednesday!